Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Zigzag-Pattern Generation

 For creating a hexagonal tiling, we first compute the center position of each hexagon based on the origin and circumradius.
 The hexagon centers $c_i$ of the first row are given by

 The hexagon centers of any other row can be computed by simply offsetting the centers of the previous row by $d = 2r \sin(\pi/3)$ in y-direction, which is the diameter of the hexagon incircle.

 Then the position of each corner vertex is computed by offsetting each hexagon center by $\left( \cos(\frac{i\pi}{3}), \sin(\frac{i\pi}{3}) \right)$ with $i=0,\dots,5$.
 We create a face matrix $F$ with one row per hexagon, each containing the indices of the corresponding hexagon vertices.
-Since this process creates six vertices per hexagon, we afterwards weld the pattern by removing duplicate vertices and updating their indices in the face matrix.
+Since this process creates six vertices per hexagon, we afterward weld the pattern by removing duplicate vertices and updating their indices in the face matrix.
 To create the list of signs $s$, we simply traverse each hexagon edge-by-edge while alternating between $1$ and $-1$, only appending the value to the list if the current edge has not been visited before.

-In the second step, we transform each hexagon edge into a zig-zag spring.
-This operation takes a vector of amplitudes $a$ as input - the length $n$ of the vector determines the number of peaks, while the values $a_i$ with $0 \leq a_i \leq 1$ determine the height of each peak.
-The computations in this step are performed in the local coordinate system of each edge, with the edge being parallel to the x-axis with start point $(0,0)$ and end point $(1,0)$ and the hexagon center being located at $(0.5,1)$.
-Therefore the amplitudes $a_i$ are given relative to the radius of the hexagon incircle.
+In the second step, we transform each hexagon edge into a zigzag spring.
+This operation takes a vector of amplitudes $a$ as input - the dimension $n$ of the vector determines the number of peaks, while the values $a_i$ with $0 \leq a_i \leq 1$ determine the height of each peak. {The computations in this step are performed in the local coordinate system of each edge, with the edge being parallel to the x-axis with start point $(0,0)$ and end point $(1,0)$ and the hexagon center being located at $(0.5,1)$.
+Since the unit vectors $(1,0)$ and $(0,1)$ in this local coordinate system map to vectors with length $r$ (the circumradius of the hexagon) and $\sqrt{0.75}r$ (the radius of the hexagon incircle) in the global coordinate system, the amplitudes $a_i$ are given relative to the incircle radius.}

 We partition each edge into $n+2$ segments.
 Every segment excluding the first and last segment, which are treated separately, is replaced by a semicircle.
 The radius of the semicircle is given by $r_q = 1 / (2(n+2))$.
-We use the top or bottom half of a circle depending on the sign of the peak $\hat{s}_i = s_e (-1)^i$, where the sign $s_e$ of edge $e$ determines the overall direction of the zig-zag spring, while $(-1)^i$ causes the direction of consecutive peaks to alternate.
+We use the top or bottom half of a circle depending on the sign of the peak $\hat{s}_i = s_e (-1)^i$, where the sign $s_e$ of edge $e$ determines the overall direction of the zigzag spring, while $(-1)^i$ causes the direction of consecutive peaks to alternate.
 The semicircle centers are then offset in y-direction by $\hat{s}_i (a_i - r_q)$.
 In other words, the amplitude $a_i$ of the $i$-th peak determines how far each semicircle is moved from the original edge, with the positive or negative direction depending on the sign of the peak.
 In the special case that $a_i < r_q$, we replace the semicircle with a semi-ellipse of width $r_q$ and height $a_i$.